Reviews

 • Dimmable for custom light levels

-• Full spectrum mimics sunlight pretty well
+• Full spectrum mimics sunlight effectively

 • Quiet, and stays cool with good heat management